 - All foods are to be served within 15 minutes of removal from temperature control (stove for hot foods, refrigerator for chilled foods).
 Prior to serving the food, the temperature must be measured to ensure hot foods are at least 140 degrees and cold foods are not to be more than 40 degrees.
 Foods that have been texture modified may have to be heated in the microwave to ensure they are at least 140 degrees before it is served to the individual.

 - Dishes, serving bowls, cookware, and utensils must be clean and free of chips, nicks, or cracks.

-- Food that is cross contaminated must be discarded; this includes leftovers on a person’s plate as well as food that has been touched or come into contact with other contaminates.
+- Food that is cross-contaminated must be discarded; this includes leftovers on a person’s plate as well as food that has been touched or come into contact with other contaminants.

 - Leftovers must be stored in the refrigerator immediately after the meal; only save food times that contain a large enough serving to be used for another meal the following day.
 All stored leftovers must be tightly covered and labeled with what it is and the date it was prepared.
 This includes pitchers, such as prepared powdered drink mix or juices.

 - If an individual has not participated in the meal, it is permissible to save the portions of the food listed on their menu unless it is something that can be prepared in a single serving size such as eggs and oatmeal.
 Prepare a place for the individual, cover it tightly, label and date it, and then store it in the refrigerator.
 At no time after the meal should leftover food be stored on the counter, stove, or microwave.

 - The purchaser will make every attempt not to purchase food items with bones.
 However, if it is unavoidable the food should be removed from the bone prior to serving/Texturizing.